How Torque Solves the Complexity Problem in Cloud Software Systems

 Current tools do not solve this complexity problem

 Now, you might say that we have Terraform, Kubernetes, and other great tools to help manage it all for us.
 While they do provide a number of benefits, they do not change the order of complexity.
-Humans still need to interact with each and every service, instance-by-instance.
+Developers still need to interact with each and every service, configuration parameter by configuration parameter.
 And all interconnected services.
-It is an exponential level of complexity.
+It is a cascading problem with an exponential level of complexity.

 We must move to Loose Coupling

-To reduce this complexity, Torque developed a Python framework for cloud system management which decouples system designs from specific deployments.
+To reduce this complexity, Torque developed an open-source cloud framework that decouples system designs from specific deployments.
 We do that to reduce a system’s complexity from exponential to linear while also allowing any kind of complex configuration.

 First, to help you imagine, it all comes as Python code that implements Torque’s framework as a directory in your codebase.

-Next, we bring in abstract types that represent components, like application services, databases and queues, as well as links between these components.
+In the layer that describes your system design, we bring in abstract types that represent components, like application services in any programming language, databases, and queues, as well as links between these components.
 These are simply implementations of Python classes from the Torque Framework.
 Torque’s team provides a collection of Abstract Type implementations that you can find in our GitHub repository, but since this is code, you are not limited by what is currently available.
 These can be open source, or you can write your own.

-Then, we use components and links to assemble the DAG that represents our Cloud System.
+Then, we use components and links to assemble the DAG (Directed Acyclic Graph) that represents our Cloud System.
 Currently, we use a CLI tool to describe and visualize the DAG.

 And the last step before deploying, you’ll need to create a deployment object that is essentially a list of deployment providers that you want to use for deploying your DAG.
-You hand this directory to the Torque engine and tell it: torque deployment apply staging, and Torque converts the DAG using code from deployment providers listed in the deployment object into cloud instances.
+You hand this directory to Torque Framework and tell it: torque deployment apply staging, and Torque Framework converts the DAG using code from deployment providers listed in the deployment object into cloud instances.

-And now is the part where we can clearly see how the complexity of the system stays the same after we add an entirely new deployment, like production.
+And now, we have come to the part where we can clearly see how the complexity of the system stays the same after we add an entirely new deployment, like production.
 All we need to do is create another deployment object with a list of production-grade deployment providers, and voila, one command and the production deployment is up and running.

 O(c + l + p + d) = O(N)